Updated May 26, 2023

-This Public Key cryptography standard also merged with PKCS#1, so it also does not have an independent existence.
+This Public Key cryptography standard also merged with PKCS#1, which is not independent.

 The main purpose of this standard is password-based encryption.
-It defines the method for encrypting an octet string using a symmetric key which is derived from the password.
+It defines the method for encrypting an octet string using a symmetric key derived from the password.

 The main purpose of this standard is the cryptographic message syntax standard.
-It defines the syntax for the data which is the resultant form of cryptographic operations, for example, digital signature and digital envelopes.
-This standard also provides various formatting options like messages that are only enveloped, only signed, signed.
+It defines the syntax for the data, which is the resultant form of cryptographic operations, for example, digital signatures and envelopes.
+This standard also provides various formatting options, like messages that are only enveloped, only signed, and signed.

 The main purpose of this standard is the private key information standard.
 It defines the syntax for private-key information.
-In other words, we can say that it defines the algorithms and attributes that are being used to generate the private key.
+In other words, we can say that it defines the algorithms and attributes that generate the private key.

-The main purpose of this standard is selected attribute types.
-It defines the selected attribute types that are used in PKCS#6 extended certificates.
-For example email address, unstructured address, and name.
+The main purpose of this standard is to select attribute types.
+It defines the selected attribute types used in PKCS#6 extended certificates.
+For example, email address, unstructured address, and name.

-The main purpose of this standard is certificate request syntax standard.
-It defines the syntax yo request the digital certificate.
-The certificate request contains a Distinguishedname and Public Key.
+The main purpose of this standard is the certificate request syntax standard.
+It defines the syntax to request the digital certificate.
+The certificate request contains a Distinguished name and Public Key.

 The main purpose of this standard is the cryptographic token interface standard.
-This standard is also known for Cryptok.
-It defines API for single-user user devices that contain information about cryptography such as digital certificates and Public Key.
+This standard is also known as Cryptok.
+It defines API for single-user user devices that contain information about cryptography, such as digital certificates and Public keys.
 These devices can perform cryptographic functions.
 For example, smart cards.

 The main purpose of this standard is the elliptic curve cryptography standard.
-This standard is used to deal with a new upcoming cryptographic mechanism called as elliptic curve cryptography.
+This standard deals with a new upcoming cryptographic mechanism called elliptic curve cryptography.

 The main purpose of this standard is the pseudo-random number generation standard.
 This standard defines the requirements and processes for random number generation.
-As random number generation is extremely used in cryptography, standardizing their generation becomes so much important.
+As random number generation is extremely used in cryptography, standardizing their generation becomes more important.

-The main purpose of this standard is cryptographic token information syntax standard.
-This standard defines the tokes that are used in the cryptographic process so that they can interoperate.
+The main purpose of this standard is the cryptographic token information syntax standard.
+This standard defines the tokes used in the cryptographic process so they can interoperate.

 Conclusion – PKCS

-In this article, we have seen what is Public Key cryptographic standard along with its various standards in detail.
+This article has seen what the Public Key cryptographic standard, along with its various standards in detail, is.
 I hope you will find this article helpful.

 This is a guide to PKCS.
-Here we discuss the Introduction to Public Key Cryptography Standards along with its various standards explained in detail.
+Here we discuss the introduction and list of public key cryptography standards.
 You can also go through our other suggested articles to learn more –